 *(12 Sqn personnel have been assigned to IX and 31 Tornado Squadrons (Mar 2018) and 12 Sqn will return but operating the Typhoon at RAF Coningsby.)

-Extensive infrastructure changes are underway across the base in preparation for the arrival of the F-35B Lightning II in 2018.
+.
 The F-35B Lightning II is a 5th Generation, multi-role, stealth fighter.

 RAF Marham was opened in 1916 and was a military night landing ground.
 The aerodrome was later handed over to the Royal Flying Corps (RFC).